Michaela Paštiková

-Michaela Paštiková (born 27 March 1980) is a retired tennis player from the Czech Republic.
+Michaela Paštiková (born 27 March 1980) is a former tennis player from the Czech Republic.

 On 31 January 2005, Paštiková achieved her career-high singles ranking of world No. 89.
 On 25 July 2005, she peaked at No. 35 of the WTA doubles rankings.

 Her father introduced her to the game at age three and she was coached by Jiri Fencl.
 Paštiková preferred playing on clay surfaces.
 Father, Vladimir, is a teacher and tennis coach, mother, Zdena, is a nurse; Michaela has a younger sister named Marketa.

 Paštiková retired from professional tennis 2014.